yassine903/Vehicle-identification-from-sound/README.md

 # Vehicle-identification-from-sound
-Application desktop that identify the sounds type of the vehicle from sound (car or bus, motorcycle ….)
-By using deep learning model to predict the sound exactly LSTM (RNN) and TKinter  to build interface of application desktop.
+A desktop application that identifies vehicle types (e.g., car, bus, motorcycle) based on their sound.
+Utilized a deep learning model with LSTM (RNN) for precise sound prediction and employed TKinter for building the application's user interface.